solana-labs/solana/docs/src/developing/backwards-compatibility.md

 - Solana software releases include APIs, SDKs, and CLI tooling (with a few [exceptions](#exceptions)).
 - Solana software releases *do not always* follow semantic versioning, more details below.
-- Software for a `MINOR` version release will be compatible with the previous 3 `MINOR` releases, and following 3 `MINOR` releases, accounting for skipped minor versions, more details below.
+- Software for a `MINOR` version release will be compatible with the previous `MINOR` releases, and following `MINOR` releases, for at least one year.

 ### Deprecation Process

 1. In any `PATCH` or `MINOR` release, a feature, API, endpoint, etc. could be marked as deprecated.
 2. According to code upgrade difficulty, some features will remain deprecated for a few release cycles.
-3. At least 4 `MINOR` releases later, deprecated features may be removed in an incompatible way.
+3. At least one year later, deprecated features may be removed in an incompatible way.

 ### Release Cadence